irosyadi/gitbook/webdev/blog-markdown.md

 ---
-layout: default
-author: irosyadi
+aliases: [Markdown for This Blog]
 title: Markdown for This Blog
+tags: ["markdown"]
 date: 2020-11-26 21:10:40
 category: development
-tags: ["markdown"]
 draft: false
 ---